Skip to content

 Single Command Mode

-Ideal for scripted and automated scenarios:
+Suitable for scripting and automation scenarios:

 bash